khnhan/khnhan.github.io/docs/index.md

 # Welcome to my Homepage
 I am an undergraduate of Seoul National University majoring in Mathematical Sciences from 2016.
 My double-major is Statistics.
+Also, I served as the student president of the department.
+I work as a part-time instructor at P&K Math Academy

 ## Education
 **Seoul National University**